 ‘I have worked with Julian over several years in delivering training courses for regeneration professionals in Leeds and Bradford.
 Julian uses his expertise to provide first rate training and development programmes for people interested in regeneration.
 His specific qualities include an effective organisational capability and a straightforward, easy to understand manner in communicating complex issues.’ – Colin Mawhinney, head of economic policy and programmes, Leeds City Council.

 ‘I have worked with Julian over the past couple of years developing the Bradford Regeneration Academy.
 He is passionate about creating great places and engenders the same passion in those attending his workshops.
 Julian is not about chalk and talk but rather about provoking thought and unleashing creativity.
 Julian gets people out of the classroom, into places and helps them step into the shoes of the users, challenging misconceptions and helping attendees develop new ideas about how they can contribute and work with others to create great places.’ – Colin Bell, managing director, Winning Moves Ltd.

 ‘Julian has always been a robust champion of good practice in placeshaping and placemaking, through excellent training programmes for local authority members and officers, and the Community Land Trust annual conference series.’ – Stephen Hill, director, Futureplanners.

 ‘Julian combines several key attributes – a highly developed media personality and communicator, a trainer in effective writing and communication, and expertise in local economic development and regeneration issues.
 Over the years I have known and worked with Julian, his work has always been of the highest calibre.
 He is also very personable to deal with and remains very proactive and constructive in his approach.
-He is always willing to delve into difficult issues head on and pull out many practical examples to illustrate a point.’ – Glenn Athey, director of research and intelligence, East of England Development Agency.
+He is always willing to delve into difficult issues head on and pull out many practical examples to illustrate a point.’ – Glenn Athey, former director of research and intelligence, East of England Development Agency.